 Two-Year A level Course Outlines

 Cambridge

-2023/2024

-Dear Student
+2024/2025

 The Sixth Form is an exciting and important stage of your academic journey.

 For the first time, you are fully in control of your courses, given the opportunity to select subjects that inspire you, the study of which will help you grow academically and form the foundation for your immediate and long term future.

 Your A levels present you with the chance to immerse yourself in the subjects that interest you.
 You will be developing your knowledge and skills as a young and aspiring academic.

 To do well, you will have to learn to become an independent learner, master new approaches and acquire the ability to integrate ever wider and more complex pieces of information into a coherent whole.
 You will need energy and enthusiasm as well as commitment and tenacity to succeed.
 MPW will have high expectations of you, and you will have them of yourself.
 It is therefore paramount that you do the right research and receive the right advice in order to make the right choices.
 This guide will help you in planning the next steps of your own, personal academic endeavour, and we will assist you in this process.

 In line with leading schools in the independent sector, we pursue a '3 A levels' model for our students, with the added option of the EPQ.
 This means that students will study three subjects in their Lower Sixth year, with the chance alongside those courses to follow a programme designed specifically to develop independent study and research skills required for a successful Extended Project Qualification (EPQ), as well as for study at A level generally and beyond.
 All students will complete the taught component of the EPQ programme in the Autumn Term with the option of continuing with the assessed EPQ course.

 This model provides students with breadth as well as an opportunity to prove research skills beyond the normal scope of A levels through a successful EPQ.
 Indeed, the latter is why universities assign a successful EPQ so much weight, and indeed it can provide half the UCAS points of a full A level.

 The tradition at MPW has always been to design programmes of study around the individual needs of each student, offering students the study programme that suits them best.
 Those who wish to study a more bespoke programme, for example a mixture of courses differing in level or duration, will be catered for, subject to our academic advice, as indeed they always have been.

 I hope that you enjoy using this guide and that we can assist in deciding your very own, personal sixth-form pathway with you.

-Tom Caston

-Principal
+Elpida Christianaki

+Head of Teaching and Learning

 2

 Letter from the Principal

 6

 A levels at MPW

 10

 Accounting

 14

 Art and Design: Fine Art

 18

 Art and Design: Photography

 22

 Biology

 26

 Business

 30

 Chemistry

 34

 Chinese

 38

 Classical Civilisation

 42

 Computer Science

 46

 Economics

 50

 English Language

 54

-English

-Literature
+English Literature

 58

 Film Studies

 62

 French

 66

 Geography

 70

 German

 74

 History

 78

 History of Art

 82

-Maths and Further Maths
+Mathematics and Further Mathematics

 88

 Media Studies

 92

 Philosophy

 96

+Physical Education

+100

 Physics

-100
+104

 Politics

-104
+108

 Psychology

-108
+112

 Religious Studies

-112
+116

 Russian

-116
+120

 Sociology

-120
+124

 Spanish

-124
+128

 Extended Project Qualification